jthmiller/GEN711_S21/hmmer.md

 ---

 Step 1: Launch an instance on Jetstream.
-For this exercise, we will use a m1.medium instance.
+For this exercise, we will use a m1.medium instance You do this command only if you are using a Linux or Mac computer.
+For Windows users this command is replaced by the stuff you do in Putty.

 ```
 ssh -i jetkey username@xxx.xxx.xxx.xxx